 Add a Resource Map Component to the Engine

-The resource_map engine component manages resource loading, storage, and retrieval after the resources are loaded.
+>>HEREThe resource_map engine component manages resource loading, storage, and retrieval after the resources are loaded.
 These operations are internal to the game engine and should not be accessed by the game engine client.
 As in the case of all core engine components, e.g., the game loop, the source code file is created in the src/engine/core folder.
 The details are as follows.

 Create a new file in the src/engine/core folder and name it resource_map.js.